 - Soft fabric to clean the lens and glass.

-There are other things which are really useful.
+There are other really useful things.
 The following list will name a few of them.

 - Video lights to create additional highlights.

-If you did photography before, you most likely already own most of the equipment listed in this chapter.
+If you have done photography before, you most likely already own most of the equipment listed in this chapter.
 For absolute beginners, this can be an overwhelming list.
-Best is to use the initial list of importance and start with the first points.
-Get some experience with the new equipment, so you will quickly see which part is missing for your own workflow.
+The best is to use the initial list of importance and start with the first points.
+Get experience with the new equipment, so you will quickly see which part is missing from your workflow.